1993 Horatio Alger Award Winner

 Argyros served as the United States Ambassador to the Kingdom of Spain and Principality of Andorra from November 2001 to November 2004.
 Ambassador Argyros is currently chairman and chief executive officer of Arnel & Affiliates, a prominent West Coast diversified investment company, with corporate offices located in Costa Mesa, California.
 He is also a general partner in Westar Capital, a private investment company.
 From 1981 to 1987, he was co-owner of AirCal, and from 1981 to 1989, he was owner of the Seattle Mariners Baseball club of the American League for nine full seasons.

-Since becoming a member of the Horatio Alger Association, Argyros has served as the Association's president and CEO from 1995 to 1998, chairman from 1998 to 2000, and is currently serving as treasurer and chairman emeritus.
+Since becoming a member of the Horatio Alger Association, Argyros has served as the Association's president and CEO from 1995 to 1998, chairman from 1998 to 2000, and is currently serving as chairman emeritus.
 "I have been greatly inspired by the Horatio Alger members," he says.
 "It has been an honor and privilege for me to participate in helping our young Scholars pursue their dreams and goals."

 Argyros has often addressed America's youth and his advice is heartfelt.
 "The American dream is all about risk, reward, hard work, commitment, and dedication," he says.
 "Fight courageously for the principles you believe in.
 Use every resource at your command to improve and advance yourself.
 Create better lives for your families, work hard for the sake of your communities and your faith, and make this a better world.
 Success takes hard work and commitment.
 Remember that freedom and democracy will survive and prosper only if each of us takes personal responsibility for our actions and ourselves.
 We need to inspire people to reach high and dare to dream big dreams!"